 The exercise evaluation team interacted with each capability outlined in the exercise criteria (Table 4).
 Additionally, these capabilities were observed while operated by event staff during event ingress.

-Table 4 shows the average exercise evaluator rating for each matrix item.
-The ratings ranged from 1.3 to 3.0.
-The raw scores and comments from each evaluator are in Appendix A.
+Table 4 shows the function or categories evaluated by the evaluators.
+The specific details of each function or item evaluated, along with their rating can be found in the full report.
+Please contact Evolv Technology to gain access to this report.

 Table 4.
 Matrix Item Average Exercise Evaluator Rating